 Kaylee decides on the second afternoon that she wants to go trail riding on our final morning and I agree to accompany her.
 At 6 am we stagger forth for our 7 am start.
 There are 10 of us plus the two guides, Laura and Christian, who run this business and another one near Mansfield in Victoria where they have an additional 55 horses.

 We set off along the trail.
 Having being used to riding my friend Lizzie Clay’s horses on which I have been, variously, thrown, nearly decapitated and have witnessed another friend being rolled on by her horse it is a little lacking in excitement.
 If my horse was any more docile it would be dead.
 When I drop the reins and remove my helmet in order to remove my jumper, I receive a stiff dressing down from Laura.
-She apparently believes it is possible to fall off a lounge suite and break ones neck because riding these horses is about as likely as falling off a lounge suite.
+She apparently believes it is possible to fall off a lounge suite and break ones neck because falling off these horses is about as likely as falling off a lounge suite.

 Still the bush is beautiful and we have an exciting rendezvous with a large and aggressive bull which sends all the leading riders scattering.
 The main excitement of the trip is my conversation with Christian, one of the other riders, about high country grazing, climate change and live animal exports.
 I doubt he is a Greens voter

 On our return to camp we discover Roger has had a partially sleepless night having woken, with a scream, from a bad dream in which he has to rescue me from the attack of a large Irish wolfhound or similar.
 We are unable to determine the cause of the nightmare, and my suggestion that the wolfhound might represent Kaylee does not meet with universal approval.